Court Services Unit

 This information helps the court select the most appropriate disposition for the case and provides the basis for the CSU to develop appropriate services for the juvenile and the family.

-Other reports and investigations completed by CSU personnel include case summaries to the Family Assessment and Planning Teams, commitment packets for the Reception and Diagnostic Center, interstate compact reports, transfer reports, parole transition reports, ongoing case documentation, and transitional services referral packets.
+Other reports and investigations completed by CSU personnel include case summaries to the Family Assessment and Planning Teams, commitment packets for the reception and diagnostic center, interstate compact reports, transfer reports, parole transition reports, ongoing case documentation, and transitional services referral packets.

-In addition to handling delinquency and Child in Need of Service/Supervision complaints, CSUs provide intake services for domestic relations complaints.
+In addition to handling delinquency and child in need of service/supervision complaints, CSUs provide intake services for domestic relations complaints.
 These complaints include non-support, family abuse, adjudication of custody (permanent and temporary), abuse and neglect, termination of parental rights, visitation rights, paternity, and emancipation.
-In some CSUs, services such as treatment referral, supervision, and counseling are provided in adult cases of domestic violence.

 Although the majority of custody investigations for the court are performed by the local Department of Social Services staff, some CSUs also perform investigations to provide recommendations to the court on parental custody and visitation based on the best interests of the youth and defined criteria in the Virginia Code.